- How do you get them?

 Additional Foot Care Considerations

 - Toenails - It's important that you cut your nails before your hike or run.
 Trim the nail back to meet the tip of the toe, cutting straight across to avoid other problems, such as ingrown toenails.
-Make toenail clipping part of your pre-hike routine to help avoid pain and pressure when hiking on a decline.
+Make toenail clipping part of your pre-hike routine to help prevent pain and pressure when hiking on a decline.
 Nails that are too long are also prone to pressure from a constrictive toe box.

 - Air out your feet - Any time you're stopped on the trail for 5 minutes or more, air out your feet to dry them out and to prevent fungus.
 While you're stopped, elevate your feet to reduce swelling.